NQCP/osprojecttemplate/README.md

 and select the branch "gh-pages" and dir "root"

 Change these settings under Settings-Action-General.
-Workflow Permissions: Rean and Write
+Workflow Permissions: Read and Write
 Allow GitHub Actions to approve pull requests
 I'm not sure if both are needed, but enabling both got me past this